 A full history and examination should be taken.
 Many patients initially present with generic dizziness.
 A patient with vertigo will report feeling unsteady on their feet, as if they are constantly moving (vertigo does not always present as rotatory).
 Vertigo is always worse with movement.

-If the patient describes episodes of vertigo which last seconds to a few minutes, the most likely cause is benign paroxysmal positional vertigo (BPPV).
-When the patient describes symptoms lasting minutes to hours, this is suggestive of Meniere’s disease, while hours to days is suggestive of a central or labyrinthine pathology.
+If the patient describes episodes of vertigo that last seconds to a few minutes, the most likely cause is benign paroxysmal positional vertigo (BPPV).
+When the patient describes symptoms lasting minutes to hours, this is suggestive of Meniere’s disease, while a period of hours to days is suggestive of a central or labyrinthine pathology.

 Vertebrobasilar ischemia (stroke) is relatively rare and will present with other symptoms of brainstem involvement.
 In rare cases, neoplasias and strokes can cause brainstem disease leading to vertigo.

 In some cases, benign tumors of the Schwann cells of cranial nerve VII can cause vertigo.
 Patients may also present with deafness.
 This can be idiopathic or as a result of genetic disorders like neurofibromatosis type 2.
-Diagnosis is typically confirmed with MRI.
+The diagnosis is typically confirmed with MRI.

 Pathophysiology of Vertigo